-Kevin O'Neill, co-chair of the Legislative practice group, helps clients understand and navigate federal legislative and executive complexities in order to further their business objectives.
+Kevin O'Neill, chair of the Legislative practice group, helps clients understand and navigate federal legislative and executive complexities in order to further their business objectives.
 He is experienced in representing Fortune 500 corporations, other domestic and foreign corporations, associations, healthcare systems, universities, units of local governments, and foreign sovereigns.
 Mr. O'Neill's clients span several sectors of the economy including trade, technology, tax and financial services, federal funding healthcare, education, transportation, and local government.
-Mr. O'Neill has been recognized for several years by a leading publication as one of Washington's top lobbyists and, under his leadership, the firm's Legislative practice group was recently recognized by Bloomberg Government as one of the nation's best such practices.
+Mr. O'Neill has been recognized for several years by a leading publication as one of Washington's top lobbyists and, under his leadership, the firm's Legislative practice group was recognized by both Chambers USA and Bloomberg Government as one of the nation's best such practices.

 In his work with medical professionals and healthcare providers, Mr. O'Neill has helped pursue policy changes to improve both patient experience and maintain the quality of the nation's medical workforce.
 He also represents a number of hospitals across the country in seeking federal support for infrastructure improvements, treatment of special populations, expansion of outreach programs and alterations to federal funding policies that negatively influence specific operational objectives.

 In the tax and financial services sector, Mr. O'Neill has helped companies and associations develop long-term campaigns to advocate for specific policies in comprehensive tax reform legislation and the Dodd-Frank Act.
 He has also advocated before the Consumer Financial Protection Bureau on behalf of companies and associations affected by rulemakings before that agency.